sheldonldev/doc/README.md

 After graduating from university, my curiosity drives me to learn more.
 I found my way to learn Computer Science through a lot of MOOCs such as Coursera, edX, Linux Foundation, FreeCodeCamp, etc...
 Everything I learn from those MOOCs refreshes my view of seeing the world and take my breath away, as a Chinese girl.

-Gradually, I leave my old job and start taking up some projects such as data visualization and web development, and I also participate in some open source communities.
+Gradually, I leave my old job and start taking up some projects of data visualization and web development, and I also participate in some open source communities.
 I'm keen to join in more projects and hope I can contribute more.

 ## What I Can Do